Chick Brooding for Beginners

 *Warning: cardboard boxes can be a fire hazard.
 Use with caution.
 They are also hard to clean and are easily damaged.
 This may not be your best option.

-Once you’ve found the perfect place it’s time to put it all together.
+Once you’ve found the perfect place for brooding, it’s time to put it all together.
 Clean your brooder container and feeders, waterers, etc. (1 part bleach: 9 parts water makes a good disinfectant).
 Set your sterilized container of choice or Brooder Guard on a stable surface or floor.
 Check for sharp edges or anything else that may be hazardous.
 Next, lay your bedding 2”-3” thick.
 Do not use newspaper.
 It is slippery and can damage your chicks’ fragile legs!
 Wood shavings are a good choice, but ONLY pine as other types of wood shavings can be toxic.
 Pine shavings are your best bet.
 Sand and corn cob bedding are good alternatives if you prefer something other than pine shavings.
+These are all great for brooding areas.

 Place your feeder(s) and waterer(s) away from where you plan to have your heat source in your newly bedded brooder.
 Place a thermometer a couple of inches from the bottom of the brooder; at chick height.
 This will give you a more accurate temperature reading of your brooder.
 Clamp your heat lamp to the side of the brooder or hang (no closer than 18” from bedding) above the brooder.
 Make sure you are leaving enough room in the brooder for your chicks to both enjoy the heat and get away from the heat.
 You can adjust the height of your lamp to change the temperature.
 A good start is 90-95 degrees Fahrenheit.
 Reduce the heat by 5-7 degrees each week until you reach 65-70 degrees.
 By then your weather may be warm enough that the chicks won’t require a supplemental heat source.